masta-g3/assistant/README.md

 # Assistant
-A GPT-based assistant with extensible plugins.g
+A GPT-based assistant with extensible plugins.